View Upcoming Events

 How can leaders ensure there is more creativity in their strategic planning process?
 The first step is to identify just how they are creative since the many different ways we take in and process data and produce creative results will color the way we look at the future and shape our planning approach.

 According to my research and experience, individuals who use their dominant sensing talents to collect data (the Navigator and Adventurer) focus on collecting facts.
-While they may be challenged in seeing beyond facts, they can be extremely helpful in keeping the team grounded and focused, reminding the team of what Jim Collins calls the company’s core ideology.
+While they may have difficulties seeing beyond facts, they can be extremely helpful in keeping the team grounded and focused, reminding the team of what Jim Collins calls the company’s core ideology.

 Of course, these talents can also cause blinders.
 The Navigator talent, with its focus on details and the past, can get stuck and ignore or misinterpret data that is not consistent with what they already know.
 The Adventurer talent, with its emphasis on the present, can fail to see the need to plan for the future and instead prefer to continue responding to present challenges, fighting fires, and dealing with daily crises.

-So a first question to ask, when addressing strategic planning, is how the members of the planning team see the world, whether in terms of specifics and details (sensing) that can lead to a more operational view, or from a broader, more conceptual perspective (intuiting).
+So, the first question to ask when addressing strategic planning is how the members of the planning team see the world, whether in terms of specifics and details (sensing) that can lead to a more operational view or from a broader, more conceptual perspective (intuiting).

-When leaders use their feeling preferences (the Diplomat and Poet talents), they may see the process as an exercise for setting a vision to energize the organization and defining organizational values and as an opportunity to engage others in important conversation about the future.
+When leaders use their feeling preferences (the Diplomat and Poet talents), they may see the process as an exercise for setting a vision to energize the organization and define organizational values and as an opportunity to engage others in important conversations about the future.
 The focus will be on qualitative measures, with a concern for the stakeholders and their role in the future.

 Which talent is best when it comes to adding more creativity to the strategic planning process?
 That’s a trick question, of course!
 When charting the future course of an organization, leaders need to draw on all eight creative talents to be sure they are coming up with the most creative plans, balancing planning with flexibility and appreciation for the emergent nature of strategies, quantitative goals with plans that consider and engage the hearts of employees, and broad visions with practical steps to ensure action.